suyashmarathe512/CRM_Salesforce_Training-/README.md

-# Goat Salesforce DX Project
+# CRM_Salesforce_Training Project

 ## Project Overview

-The **Goat** Salesforce DX project is a comprehensive training and development repository designed to demonstrate advanced Salesforce org configurations, customizations, and best practices.
+The **CRM_Salesforce_Training** Salesforce DX project is a comprehensive training and development repository designed to demonstrate advanced Salesforce org configurations, customizations, and best practices.
 This project serves as a complete Salesforce organization setup, encompassing a wide range of metadata types and components that represent a fully-featured CRM implementation.

 ### Purpose and Scope